 That math is compelling.

 Here's the inconvenient part: most owners underestimate how hard it is to be a passive partner in an active construction project.
 The operating agreement says you're not involved in day-to-day decisions.
 That's true on paper.
-But when you drove past the lot last Thursday and the framing looks different than what you imagined, and you call us, and we have to explain why the setback pushed the roofline — that conversation happens.
-A lot.
+But when you drove past the lot last Thursday and the framing looks different than what you imagined, and you call us, and we have to explain why the setback pushed the roofline — that conversation happens frequently.
 Even with the most experienced partners.
 Even when the contract is airtight.

 If you have a strong emotional attachment to the property, or if uncertainty genuinely affects your sleep, a clean sale at a strong developer price is not a consolation prize.
 It's the right answer.